Skip to main content

 ED 466: Leading Change (Summer)

-Acquire the knowledge and skills to design and execute learning experiences that utilize online and digital learning across various instructional settings.
+Acquire the knowledge and skills to design and execute learning experiences that utilize digital learning and online instruction across various instructional settings.

 EDE 484: Online Teaching and Learning (Fall, Spring, Summer A & B)